-All legislative references are to the Tax Administration Act 1994 unless otherwise stated.
+All legislative references in this Statement are to the Tax Administration Act 1994, unless specified otherwise.

-This Operational Statement sets out the criteria for a person to be granted an exemption from the requirement to file returns/information electronically in relation to:
+This Statement replaces OS 19/01.
+The operational position is unchanged but legislative references and the format of the Statement has been updated.
+This Statement sets out the criteria for a person to be granted an exemption from the requirement to file returns/information electronically in relation to:

-- (i) An employer who is included in the online group of employers; - (ii) A GST registered person who exceeds the statutory threshold for filing returns electronically; - (iii) A person who makes a payment of investment income.
+- o An employer who is included in the online group of employers; - A GST registered person who exceeds the statutory threshold for filing returns electronically; - A person who makes a payment of investment income.